+Composition:

-Date: Committee: Status: Responsible To: Reports To: Composition: February 2016 Property Maintenance Committee Standing The Board of Directors The Board of Directors and The Membership A maximum of nine members who are not directors, plus one director who is the Property Maintenance Committee Liaison.
-The Maintenance Supervisor and the Property Services Coordinator are members of this Data of Amondmont or Poplacomont committee.
-Committee members (excluding the Property Maintenance Committee Liaison, the Maintenance Supervisor, and the Property Services Coordinator) can serve up to maximum of five years and then are required to take a year off.
-Date of Amendment or Replacement: November 2016, September 2017, February
+Committee: Property Maintenance Committee

+A maximum of nine members who are not directors, plus one director who is the Property Maintenance Committee Liaison.
+The Maintenance Supervisor and the Property Services Coordinator are members of this off.

+Committee members (excluding the Property Maintenance Committee Liaison, the Maintenance Supervisor, and the Property Services Coordinator) can serve up to maximum of five years and then are required to take a year

+Date of Amendment or Replacement: November 2016, September 2017, February 2020